 Capital assets, which include office furniture and equipment and vehicles, are reported in the governmental activities column on the Statement of Net Position.
-Capital assets are defined by the Community Corrections as assets with an initial, individual cost of more than \$750 and an estimated useful life in excess of two years.
+Capital assets are defined by the Community Corrections as assets with an initial, individual cost of more than \$750.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair value at the date of donation.